codeadpool/async_fifo_uvc/README.md

 The project is divided into two primary modules:

 * **`hdl_top`:**  Encapsulates the Design Under Test (DUT) and Bus Functional Models (BFMs).
 The BFMs provide the hardware interface for interacting with the FIFO.
 * **`hvl_top`:** Houses the UVM testbench, including agents, drivers, and monitors.
 These components orchestrate the test sequence and verify the DUT's behavior.
-Communication with the `hdl_top` occurs through virtual interface handles.
+Communication with the `hdl_top` occurs through virtual interface handles via remote-proxy method.

 ```
 ├── docs